 Core muscles are a very important group of muscles that help prevent various back and neck problems.
 Sports like golf, weightlifting, spinning, and water sports all require strong core muscles, which our Core Yoga classes aim to develop.

 Yoga is arguably the best way to reduce stress; Destress Yoga, in particular, focuses on deep relaxation, breathing exercises (Pranayama), meditation, and restorative postures that are proven to instantly relieve stress.

 As its name implies, Detox Yoga focuses on postures and breathing exercises with body-detoxifying qualities.
 It is a form of yoga that massages the body’s internal glands and organs by gently stretching muscles and joints.
-This ensures optimum blood supply to various parts of the body and helps flush out toxins, resulting in the long-term benefits of delayed ageing and a stronger immune system.
+This ensures optimum blood supply to various parts of the body and helps flush out toxins, resulting in the long-term benefits of delayed aging and a stronger immune system.